Magdalene laundries in Ireland: State apology and compensation

 Therefore, I, as Taoiseach, on behalf of the State, the government and our citizens deeply regret and apologise unreservedly to all those women for the hurt that was done to them, and for any stigma they suffered, as a result of the time they spent in a Magdalene Laundry.

 The Taoiseach also outlined part of the compensation package to be offered to victims of the Magdalene Laundries.
 He stated:

 That's why the Government has today asked the President of the Law Reform Commission Judge John Quirke to undertake a three-month review and to make recommendations as to the criteria that should be applied in assessing the help that the government can provide in the areas of payments and other supports, including medical card, psychological and counselling services and other welfare needs.

 A compensation scheme for survivors was set up by the Irish Government, which by 2022 and after an extension of the scheme, had paid out €32.8 million to 814 survivors.
+In March 2026, after a review of the Magdalen Restorative Justice Ex-Gratia Scheme by Senior Counsel Mary O'Toole, 134 out of 217 cases reviewed resulted in increased compensation ranging from €1,000 to €44,500, bringing a total increase in compensation of €1,311,400.

 The religious orders which operated the laundries have rejected appeals, including from victims and Ireland's Justice Minister, to contribute financially to this programme.